bleykauf/rs_fsl/README.md

 from rs_fsl import FSL
 ```

 Connecting to the instrument.
-If the RS FSL is not connected to the phyics network, the address might be different and can be set manually with the `addr` keyword.
+If the RS FSL is not connected to the phyics network, the address might be different and can be set manually with the `ip` keyword.

 ```python